luchonaveiro/real-estate-prices-etl/README.md

 - ability to rollback in case of bad writes

-- ability to evolve the table schema: we can write data with new columns, withput havin to first adapt the schema
+- ability to evolve the table schema: we can write data with new columns, without havin to first adapt the schema

 - Full DML Support: `Delta Lake` supports standard DML including `UPDATE`, `DELETE` and `MERGE INTO` providing developers more controls to manage their big datasets.

 As we can see, we have full flexibility on a Big Data environment.

 A beautiful feature of `Delta` tables is that on of `MERGE INTO`.
 With that command is super easy to make `UPSERTS` on the table.
-Here is how we use it on this project, to update already present hpuses IDs on our table, and insert all the new values:
+Here is how we use it on this project, to update already present houses IDs on our table, and insert all the new values:

 ```
 (